chinapedia/wikipedia.abstract.en/Page/Apollo.md

 Male lovers

-Cesio,_Carlo_1626_-_1686)_-_Apollo_e_Giacinto,_inc._da_Annibale_Carracci,_-1675-.jpg Hyacinth or Hyacinthus was one of Apollo's male lovers.
+Hyacinth or Hyacinthus was one of Apollo's male lovers.
 He was a Spartan prince, beautiful and athletic.
 The pair was practicing throwing the discus when a discus thrown by Apollo was blown off course by the jealous Zephyrus and struck Hyacinthus in the head, killing him instantly.
 Apollo is said to be filled with grief: out of Hyacinthus' blood, Apollo created a flower named after him as a memorial to his death, and his tears stained the flower petals with the interjection , meaning _alas_.[258]
 He was later resurrected and taken to heaven.
-The festival Hyacinthia was a national celebration of Sparta, which commemorated the death and rebirth of Hyacinthus.
-Kiselev_Death_of_Hyacinth.jpg]]
+The festival Hyacinthia was a national celebration of Sparta, which commemorated the death and rebirth of Hyacinthus. ]]

 Another male lover was Cyparissus, a descendant of Heracles.
 Apollo gave him a tame deer as a companion but Cyparissus accidentally killed it with a javelin as it lay asleep in the undergrowth.
 Cyparissus was so saddened by its death that he asked Apollo to let his tears fall forever.
 Apollo granted the request by turning him into the Cypress named after him, which was said to be a sad tree because the sap forms droplets like tears on the trunk.

-Granger-Apollo.jpg

 Admetus, the king of Pherae, was also Apollo's lover.[259][260]
 During his exile, which lasted either for one year or nine years,[261] Apollo served Admetus as a herdsman.
 Developing a passion for the king there, he herded and fed the cattle, and caused the cows to give birth to twin calves.
-He would make cheese and serve it to Admetus and was often seen being domestic, causing embarrassment to his family.
-Nicolas-Antoine_Taunay_-_Apollo_visiting_Admetus,_cropped.jpeg]] When Admetus wanted to marry princess Alcestis, Apollo provided a chariot pulled by a lion and a boar he had tamed.
+He would make cheese and serve it to Admetus and was often seen being domestic, causing embarrassment to his family. ]] When Admetus wanted to marry princess Alcestis, Apollo provided a chariot pulled by a lion and a boar he had tamed.
 This satisfied Alcestis' father and he let Admetus marry his daughter.
 Further, Apollo saved the king from Artemis' wrath and also convinced the Moirai to postpone Admetus' death once.

 Branchus, a shepherd, one day came across Apollo in the woods.
 Captivated by the god's beauty, he kissed Apollo.
 Apollo requited his affections and wanting to reward him, bestowed prophetic skills on him.
 His descendants, the Branchides, were an influential clan of prophets.[262]